PPC Services

 Tips for Google penalty recovery:

 Without sugar coating it, stop using spammy techniques.
 Clean up your website, run over it with a fine-tooth comb, and make sure everything is 100% compliant with Google Webmaster Guidelines.
-On top of this, if you’re working with an agency it’s time to re-evaluate their work as they may be using black hat tactics without you knowing it.
+On top of this, if you’re working with an digital or SEO agency it’s time to re-evaluate their work as they may be using black hat tactics without you knowing it.

 If it’s the second time you get hit with this penalty, it may be time to consult an SEO expert and look at starting up a new website altogether.
 Unlike other Google penalties, this one’s nearly impossible to bounce back from after multiple violations.